drestebon/papageorge/README.rst

 .. code-block:: bash

-    # python setup.py install
+    $ sudo python setup.py install

+You can then create a launcher for papageorge.
 You can also run it directly from the source directory.

-If you want, you can copy the configuration file ``papageorge.conf`` in your home directory and fit it to your needs.
+If you want, you can copy the configuration file ``papageorge.conf`` in your home directory and fit it to your needs (more details below).

 Archlinux
 .........